Meet your library

 The University Library offers a variety of study places.
 Sometimes you are looking for a quiet place to study, and other times you would want to hold meetings or discussions and use the available multimedia facilities and electronic whiteboards for group assignments.

-The library has over 2,500 study places available in seven separate locations.
+The library has at this moment over 3,000 study places available in seven separate locations.
 The Inner City Library and Randwyck Library (incl. the Randwyck Computer Facilities) are equipped with modern ICT facilities.
-At LINK in Randwyck and the Bonnefanten, Tapijn and University Sports Centre (USC) Learning Spaces you work with your own device (laptop or tablet).
+At LINK and the University Sports Centre (USC) Learning Spaces in Randwyck, and in the Inner-city at Tapijn and Tapijn Loods V Learning Spaces you work with your own device (laptop or tablet).

 More about our study facilities